-So a fabulous drink it may be, Guinness is also a great addition to many recipes and brings a strong flavour so stands up well to a strong cheese plus the Worcestershire sauce, both robust flavours in their own right.
+So a fabulous drink it may be, Guinness is also a great addition to many recipes and brings a strong flavor so stands up well to a strong cheese plus the Worcestershire sauce, both robust flavors in their own right.

-- Grill for 2 - 3 minutes or until the cheese is melting.
+Grill for 2 to 3 minutes or until the cheese is melting.
 Serve immediately with a green salad.

-There are few alternatives to this recipes as there are not many ingredients which can be changed.
+- There are few alternatives to this recipe as there are not many ingredients which can be changed.
 One quickly changed is the cheese.
-As Guinness is a dominant flavour in this recipe the cheese chosen must be equally robust.
+As Guinness is a dominant flavor in this recipe the cheese chosen must be equally robust.
 Any strong, robust cheese will stand up to it.
-Consider using Farmhouse cheeses which tend to be artisan and have strong flavours.
+Consider using Farmhouse cheeses which tend to be artisan and have strong flavors.

-Do not use creamy cheeses, they melt too quickly and can also burn easily.
-The flavours in blue cheeses do not work well with the other ingredients.
+- Do not use creamy cheeses, they melt too quickly and can also burn easily.
+The flavors in blue cheeses do not work well with the other ingredients.

-Switch out the mustard to a whole grain version.
-The seeds add an extra texture to the rarebit.
+- Switch out the mustard to a whole grain version.
+The seeds add extra texture to the rarebit.

-The favourite bread of choice here has to be a good sourdough.
-Not only does the flavour marry well, the bread but also tends to be heavier and has a delightfully chewy texture.
+- The favorite bread of choice here has to be a good sourdough.
+Not only does the flavor marry well, the bread but also tends to be heavier and has a delightfully chewy texture.
 Rye bread also works well, as does any stoneground bread.